 We hopped aboard the last-ever journey through the cinematic history on The Great Movie Ride.
-The final ride was bitter sweet, as it was the attraction’s last after nearly 28 years at Hollywood Studios.
-To celebrate the ending of this classic attraction, a particularly encast members (including Mugsy from the gangster scene) came out and gave one last bow.
+The final ride was bitter-sweet, as it was the attraction’s last after nearly 28 years at Hollywood Studios.
+To celebrate the ending of this classic attraction, particular cast members (including Mugsy from the gangster scene) came out and gave one last bow.
 Here is a look at the last ride ever on The Great Movie Ride!

 WATCH – THE LAST RIDE EVER ON THE GREAT MOVIE RIDE:

 The attraction was a dark ride that took guests through scenes of famous films throughout motion picture history.
 Located at a center point in the park, the Chinese Theater, the ride was a staple attraction that delighted guests by immersing them in classic movies since the opening of the park in 1989.

 To mark its closing, we have prepared an exhaustive tribute prepared to this classic Walt Disney World attraction, beginning with the full ride video below, shot from multiple angles.

 WATCH – A TRIBUTE TO THE GREAT MOVIE RIDE:

 The attraction wasn’t always the center view upon entering the park, back in 2001 the ride was almost completely blocked from view when a massive replica of the Sorcerer’s Hat was built in front of it.
 The hat was later taken down in 2015.

 The Great Movie Ride was designed to put guests in the middle of movie magic.
 Right before guests entered into a full-scale reproduction of Grauman’s Chinese Theatre, they were enchanted with handprints, footprints, and signatures from some of Disney’s biggest stars that were embedded in the theater’s exterior cement.